• Email

 • 🍳 Recipe

-💭 Why Make The Air Fryer Orange Chicken
+💭 What is Air Fryer Orange Chicken?

-There's no need to deep fry anything, making it a lot easier to clean up afterwards.
+Easy to make – There's no need to deep fry anything, making it a lot easier to clean up afterwards.

-close up of orange chicken
+Close up shot of orange chicken on a fork.

 🍏 Calories and Nutrition – How to Make It Healthy